What Is a Lien on a House? Meaning, Types & How It Works (Pakistan Guide)

 Mortgage Lien Meaning

 A mortgage lien is a legal claim on your house.
-When you take a home loan, the bank adds a lien to your property.
+When you take out a home loan, the bank places a lien on your property.
 You own the house, but the bank can take it if you don’t pay.

 Example: Ali buys a house using a mortgage.
 The bank puts a lien on the property.
 Until he pays off the loan, the bank can claim the house if he misses payments.